mLabSADev/mlab_website/src/markdown/news/agriculture-entrepreneur-nakedi-suzan-leshabane-bags-resource-support-worth-r100-000-at-agritourzas-pitch-demo-day.md

 AgriTourZA's Principal Facilitator Ms Choene Nkoana touched on the programme's role in propelling Nakedi Suzan Leshabane's Thuto Temo Ya Nakedi, along with three other startups, toward a trajectory of success.

-“We will support their businesses with the knowledge, resources, and comprehensive support necessary to fast-track their startup's growth and prepare them for a prosperous commercial launch”, she said.
+“We will support their businesses with the knowledge, resources, and comprehensive support necessary to fast-track their business growth and prepare them for a prosperous commercial launch”, she said.

 ***Contact Thuto Temo Ya Nakedi for business enquiries: [thutotemoyanakedi@gmail.com](mailto:thutotemoyanakedi@gmail.com)***